The Ultimate Gitleaks Guide

 export GITHUB_TOKEN="ghp_xxxxxxxxxxxxxxxxxxxx"

-gitleaks detect --source https://github.com/private/repo.git
+gitleaks git --source https://github.com/private/repo.git

 Debug and Logging Options